hsureads/hsureads.github.io/_posts/2016-12-03-who-talks-like-that.md

 <blockquote>Bo said, "And so you just thought you'd come by and see what you could make off with, is that it?"
 <br>Rayford recoiled at such insensitivity, especially on the part of a stranger.
 "That's not it at all, sir.
 I--"
 <br>"Where do you get off calling me <em>sir</em> (still not my emphasis)?
 You don't know me!"
 <br>Caught off guard, Rayford's old nature took over.
 "What, am I talking to an alien?
-How does polite society refer to strangers on your planet, <em>Bo?<em>" He hit the name with as much sarcasm as he could muster.
+How does polite society refer to strangers on your planet, <em>Bo?</em>" He hit the name with as much sarcasm as he could muster.
 Rayford was much taller, but Bo was built like a linebacker.
 With his blond crewcut, he looked the part too.
 <br>"Why don't you just take your opportunistic tail out of here while it's still part of your body?"
 Bo said.</blockquote>

 It keeps on going like this.
 I don't have the energy to rant about this.
 But if I did I would present my theory about how Rayford might be off his rocker (look for this in a future post).
 My boyfriend and I have adopted this method of arguing though and find it quite effective.